Tourism in Austria: Most visited areas

 Visits to Austria mostly include trips to Vienna with its cathedral, its "Heurigen" (wine pubs) and romantic Waltz music events.
 Worth a visit are Salzburg, birthplace of Mozart, Innsbruck, capital of Tyrol surrounded by the Alps, Linz, capital of Upper Austria with the largest Cathedral of Austria and modern cultural highlights, and the Danube valley with its vineyards, for example the Wachau or Dunkelsteinerwald, which are between Melk and Krems.
 In the western part of the country the province Vorarlberg reaches the Lake Constance, in the eastern part Neusiedler See.
 The three most visited landmarks in Austria are Schönbrunn Palace (2,590,000 visitors per year), Tiergarten Schönbrunn (2,453,987 visitors) and Mariazell Basilica (1,500,000 visitors).
-The small town of Hallstatt is drawing in roughly a million visitors per year and is often named as a negative example of Instagram tourism.
+The small town of Hallstatt draws in roughly a million visitors per year and is often named as a negative example of Instagram tourism.